 We are a resurrection people - we profess at the heart of our faith that "Christ has died.
 Christ has risen.
 Christ will come again".
 Although we love to elaborate, and to speculate on what it will look like, and to tease ourselves with the when and the how it will all come together, at the center of our faith is what Jesus proclaimed here - "he is God not of the dead, but of the living, for to him all of them are alive."
-In life, in death, in the resurrection we are still reconciled with God, inseparable from his love in Christ, the living Son of the God of the living.
+In life, in death, in the resurrection we are still reconciled with God, inseparable from his love in Christ, the living Son of the God of the living, and to him be all thanks and praise.